Credit Fragility

 Commentary

-Credit fragility remains emerging, with a composite score of 37.5, driven by tightening financing and rising consumer credit strain.
+Credit fragility is emerging, with a composite score of 35.5, driven primarily by Financing tightness (42.9) and Consumer credit strain (32.9).